 While in Lisbon, you will want to make sure you make time to visit the city's most monumental and historic area, Belem.
 From here, Magellan, Prince Henry the Navigator and da Gama set out to explore and map the world.
 Columbus stopped here after discovering the New World and the riches from these explorations marked this area.
 You will find wonders such as the Belem Tower, the Jeronimos Monastery and the Ajuda Palace.
 Belem is one of the most popular areas to visit so if you want a hotel nearby you should book in advance.

 For history buffs, another must-see is the small town of Sintra.
 Sintra is known as 'Europe's most romantic town' due to the incredible array of 19th-century Romantic architecture.
-The town is also adorned by several royal estates, castles and buildings dating from the 8th and 9th centuries and is often likened to stepping into a fairytale.
+The town is also adorned by several royal estates, castles and buildings dating from the 8th and 9th centuries and is often likened to stepping into a fairy tale.
 Sintra is easily reached from many of Lisbon's neighbourhoods, or you can choose to book accommodation here for the night to truly take in this unique town.

 Sun lovers can book a hotel close to Oeiras, the nearest beach resort to Lisbon.
 Here there are several beaches offering a wide range of activities as well as historic sites, popular restaurants and a relaxed atmosphere.
-Another option is to visit the Oceanario, one of the world's largest aquariums, which exhibits a wide variety of ocean life, from the Antarctic tank containing penguins to the Pacific tank where you can watch otters play.
+Another option is to visit the Oceanario, one of the world's largest aquariums, which exhibits a wide variety of ocean life, from the Antarctic tank containing penguins, to the Pacific tank where you can watch otters play.

 South of Lisbon, you will find the less expensive resorts of the Costa da Caparica, offering miles of golden sandy beaches as well as good hotels.
 The beaches are zoned for particular interests, from surfing to nudism, so be sure to choose the right one.
 Nearby you can explore the Serra da Arrabida nature reserves and the Albufeira lake area.

-With such a variety of things to see and do, it is no wonder that Lisbon has become an incredibly popular tourist destination, attracting millions of visitors each year.
 As a holiday hotspot you will find the city well equipped for tourists, with hotels available in all price ranges, from hostels and B&Bs to five-star luxury properties and everything in between.